-Schmidt/Wilson features Z-shaped rooms and a limited number of single rooms for students.
+Schmidt/Wilson will close May 2015 for renovation.
+The new building will feature rectangular rooms for students.
 Residents also have access to a computer lab, fitness room, lounge space, laundry rooms, and other services.

 Although this complex does not feature an eat-in food service, the nearby LaFollette Square and The Atrium offer a variety of dining choices.